-Feature-packed outdoor decks and patios were trending before the pandemic began, but as many Americans shelter in place, they have shifted from fun extras to game changers.
+Feature-packed outdoor decks and patios were trending before COVID-19 began, but as many Americans shelter in place, they have shifted from fun extras to game changers.

 Business slowed down for Premier Outdoor Living during the start of the pandemic, but that lull only lasted a few weeks.
 “In the last month and a half, it’s been absolutely crazy,” Sean Collinsgru, the company’s founder, says.
 “They don’t know what the next year to two years of travel will look like.
 People want to invest in their homes and vacation there.”

 Even before the pandemic, Collinsgru says luxury outdoor patios and kitchens were becoming popular.
 He started his career in building as a landscaper after college, but soon realized there is an opportunity in the market to bring a designer mindset to outdoor spaces.

 “The biggest thing is to design from a functionality standpoint first,” Collinsgru says.
 “We look at it like we’re building outdoor rooms.”
 Instead of getting multiple contractors to install each piece of the entertainment area at different times, his company designs it all, specializing in all-inclusive packages that include deck, patio, and landscaping.
 His five-person business went from doing eight projects a year to managing 15 to 20, and he expects to do $1 million in sales in 2020 thanks to that unique business model and social media strategies.